maddie-maddela/R-Project/README.md

 There are several parameters that can be compared and contrasted in this dataset.
 I have chosen the following:

 # 1. Average Life Expectancy over the years
 Let us first filter the data based on gender and race.
-Relevant code:
+The relevant code chunk is shown below.

 ![Code_Snippet_03](https://github.com/maddies-codespace/R-Project/assets/141537679/b4c30f22-c6d4-40df-a09e-3743fd0391ac)